-How to tackle Fake Job Scams?
+How to tackle Job Scams?

-Tips to avoid Fake Job Scams
+Tips to identify Job Scams

-According to latest reports, Fake job scams over the internet has tripled over the last six months.
+According to latest reports, job scams over the internet has tripled over the last six months.
 The fake job scams are targeting unemployed people desperate to work in the recession.
 The hike in the number of people who lost their money and personal information tells the story.
 The most worrying factor is that most of the victims of these scams are educated youths.

-What are Fake Job Scams?
+What are Job Scams?

 Job scams are fake job ads circulated by fraudsters mostly through internet that seek to attract job seekers to give up personal data and perform a fake job.